KEY STAGE 3 INFORMATION

 Years 10 and 11

-Over Years 10 and 11, students complete a GCSE in Design and Technology Graphics, through the OCR syllabus.
+Over Years 10 and 11, students complete a GCSE in Design and Technology Graphics, through the AQA syllabus.
 Students learn how to design, model and create complex graphic products, as well as learning about the properties, characteristics and manufacture of papers and boards.
 Students create a range of unique prototype products.